 So schedule your next fire drill to test your emergency evacuation alarm today – you'll be glad you did ifa fire breaks out.

-Turn to your Health and Safety Advisor
+Turn to your Health and Safety Training Manual

 to find out more about emergency evacuations procedures